dotiyal/Hello-ML-World/README.md

 1. Supervised learning
 2. Unsupervised learning

+Note: Every individual program has two files .py and .ipynb.
+The .py files are pure python code files, And .ipynb files are for clarification of the problem

 Colaboratory, or "Colab" for short, allows you to write and execute Python in your browser, with Zero configuration required
 Free access to GPUs